josh-sample-apps/my-wave-portal/README.md

 7. You should now be able to wave and send me a message, and you might also win ethers (but only on the test network for now 😸 ) !

+## Feedback

+Please feel free to create issues for any bugs you find and any features/improvements you would like to see!